 12 – Museum of Philharmonic Music

-Located right in the historic center of the city, it reveals the history of the county’s philharmonics and collectives.
+Located right in the historic center of the city, it reveals the history of the philharmonics and the municipality’s collectives.

 13 – Almada Velha Interpretation Center